It’s a Wrap! How the Forest Service Protects Historic Structures from Fires

 Destructive wildfires that have ripped through Northern California this year have approached many historic areas.
 The Carr Fire burned some historical sites in Old Shasta and Whiskeytown National Recreation Area.
 The Ferguson Fire got dangerously close to historic cabins in Yosemite National Park.
-And now forest service officials are using a technique to help save historic cabins in the Mendocino National Forest from the Mendocino Complex Fire.
-Here’s a hint – It’s a wrap!
+That’s why forest service officials used a technique to help save historic cabins in the Mendocino National Forest from the Mendocino Complex Fire.
+Here’s a hint – it’s a wrap!

 Firefighters apply a metallic-looking wrap to the outside of structures with the hope it will deter out-of-control wildfire flames from total destruction.
 Watch as the the Redding Hotshots wrap the Nye Cabin as part of the structure protection plan at the Mendocino Complex Fire:

 The Redding Hotshots wrap the Nye Cabin as part of the structure protection plan at the #MendocinoComplexFires. @MendocinoNF #WilandFirefighters pic.twitter.com/NKuWnsI4LQ

 The wrap is similar to fire shelters that crews can use in an emergency for personal safety.
 The building wrap is thicker and while itâ€™s said to protect from most radiant heat and burning embers, the Forest Service says itâ€™s not fire proof.